Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Main results

 \begin{proof} For $X\ge 1$, the family $\cU^{\infty}_{1,1}(\Z;X)$ parametrizes a subset of $\cC_1(X)$ of cardinality $\asymp X^5$ (five freely varying coefficients, with $a_6=a_0=1$ fixed).
 By Corollary~\ref{cor:rank2-density-in-box}, all but $O(X^{9/2}(\log X)^{\gamma})$ of these model curves have Jacobian rank at least $2$.
 Since $|S_1(X)|\asymp X^7$, the stated logarithmic density follows. \end{proof}

-Corollaries \ref{cor:3} and \ref{cor:rank2-logdensity} make precise, in an arithmetic ordering by height, the phenomenon noted in \cite{Booker2016}*{Remark A.1}: imposing the condition that the two points at infinity are $\Q$-rational produces a distinguished rational class $\alpha_C=[\infty^+-\infty^-]\in \Jac(C)(\Q)$, which is non-torsion for all but a negligible subset of models.
+Corollaries \ref{cor:3} and \ref{cor:rank2-logdensity} show that, in an arithmetic ordering by height, imposing the condition that the two points at infinity are $\Q$-rational produces a distinguished rational class $\alpha_C=[\infty_+-\infty_-]\in \Jac(C)(\Q)$, which is non-torsion for all but a negligible subset of models.

 Moreover, Corollary \ref{cor:rank2-logdensity} gives an unconditional source of \emph{two} independent rational classes on a large explicit subfamily: on the $5$-parameter family $U_{\infty}^{1,1}(\Z;X)$ (of logarithmic density $\frac 57$ inside $C_1(X)$).